timescale/docs/timescaledb/getting-started/query-data.md

    In the results above, you may notice that the `bucket` column, which represents a `time_bucket()` or one week, starts on the beginning date of the bucket, not the current time that you run the query.
-We provide more details on how buckets are calculated in the hyperfunction API documentation.
+To learn more about how time buckets are calculated, see the [how-to guide for time buckets][time-bucket-how-to].

 ## Next steps
 Now that you're familiar with some TimescaleDB queries and functions, like `time_bucket`, learn about